Conner1115/svg-defense/README.md

-This game will be done in approx. Three months.
+This game will be done in approx three months.
 It's going to take a while to finish this.